swilliams11/google-dataflow-dlp/README.md

 ```

 ## Run your code in IntelliJ IDEA
-Follow this section if you want to execute your code on your local machine.
+Follow this section if you want to execute this code on your local machine.
 Create a new configuration under
 **Application** so you can debug and trace the code locally.
 It's easier to troubleshoot this way.

 Set the following environment variables in the run/debug configuration.